-All countries wanting to benefit from market-based cooperation under Article 6 need to undertake efforts to get Article 6-ready.
-Article 6 readiness refers to the ability of a Party to the Paris Agreement to take full advantage of international market-based cooperation in the context of the framework and mechanism established by Article 6.2 and Article 6.4 of the Paris Agreement.
-Readiness requires enabling policy frameworks, organizational structures, institutional responsibilities, and infrastructure for monitoring and reporting, as well as Article 6-related knowledge of all relevant stakeholders, including public and private entities as well as civil society.3
+All countries wanting to benefit from market-based cooperation under Article 6 (both A6.2 and A6.4) need to undertake efforts to get "Article 6-ready".
+In the context of the framework and toolkit,

+Article 6 readiness refers to the ability of a Party to the Paris Agreement to take full advantage of international market-based cooperation in the context of the framework and mechanism established by Article 6.2 and Article 6.4 of the Paris Agreement.3

 A significant number of initiatives provide technical assistance, resources, guidance, and capacity-building to help countries develop their Article 6 readiness.
-These initiatives take many different forms with a variety of entry points (i.e., country-specific; instrument-specific, or approach-specific) with differing terminology and nomenclature.
-Furthermore, readiness activities vary depending on the starting point of each country, its objectives, and strategic considerations.
-Consequently, navigating the landscape of Article 6 readiness and support opportunities is complex and context specific.
+These initiatives take many different forms with a variety of starting points (i.e., country-specific; instrument-specific, or approach-specific) with differing terminology and nomenclature.
+In addition, readiness activities vary depending on the starting point of each country, its priorities, strategic considerations, potential for Article 6, institutional and political landscape and available capacities and resources.
+Consequently, navigating the landscape of Article 6 readiness and support opportunities is complex and context specific.4